IQ404/study-notes/radiometry.md

   - Often denote as $\Phi$

 - Irradiance
-  - See Spectral Irradiance.
-But here it may be that we don't specify the wavelength.
+  - See Spectral Irradiance, because we probably always want to (maybe implicitly) specify the wavelength.

 - Spectral Irradiance
   - (Spectral) Power per unit area of incident light.